Chapter 7 : Hate Bubbles

-“Knock, knock.”
-Dom said, coming into the washroom.
-“Wow,” She looked me up and down, “I am amazing.”
+“Quit gawking at yourself, you look gorgeous.”
+Dom said, coming to stand beside me in the mirror.
+“Wow,” She looked me up and down, “I am amazing at what I do.”

 “You are.”
 I agreed smiling.

 “Shit, right.”
 I said, sliding on the shoes.
-“Have fun with Ryan!”
+“Have fun with Alice!”
 I called as I grabbed my purse of the nightstand, and rushed out of the room.